influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 **To set the TOKEN_SECRET option:**

-1) Provide a secure arbitrary string that Chronograf will use to generate the JWT Signature used with access tokens.
+Set the value of the TOKEN_SECRET environment variable to a secure, arbitrary string.
+Chronograf will use this secret to generate the JWT Signature for all access tokens.
-2) Set the TOKEN_SECRET environment variable to the secret string.

 **Example:**